 Bouillabaisse is a hearty French seafood stew, similar to cioppino but further characterized by the addition of saffron and a fish stock/white wine base as the broth.
-Fennel and orange peels are also ingredients that are common to a French bouillabaisse.
-The low carb bouillabaisse recipe below doesn’t compromise the classic ingredients of this popular seafood stew.
-Video tutorial is at the end of the post.
+Fennel and orange peels are also ingredients that are common to a French bouillabaisse and are included in the recipe below.

-In addition to the fish stock and the saffron, a classic bouillabaisse will most likely include fennel and orange peels.
+In addition to the wine-based fish stock noted above, most French bouillabaisse stews include the addition of saffron, and will most likely include fennel and orange peels.

 The main thing that most fish stew aficionados agree on is that oily fish like salmon is a travesty in a bouillabaisse.
-If you don’t have access to scorpian fish and you avoid oily fish like salmon, then just about any seafood is a go.
+If you don’t have access to scorpian fish and you avoid oily fish like salmon, then just about any seafood will work.

 I like to start with white fish like cod, snapper, halibut and maybe tilapia.
 After cooking the white fish for a few minutes I will add some shrimp and mussels.
 If lobster or crab is available, all the better!

-First of all, it is easy to make bouillabaisse low carb ….just avoid adding potatoes.
+It is quite easy to make bouillabaisse low carb ….just avoid adding potatoes.
 Most of the other ingredients are low carb compliant and shouldn’t be a problem on low carb, slow carb or keto lifestyles.

 - Seafood cooks very quickly and it is easy to overcook it and get a rubbery texture.
 Simmer the broth a long time to meld all the flavors but only add the seafood in the last 3-5 minutes

 - Don’t forget the salt.
 This goes hand in hand with #1.
 Salt can bring out the more subtle and delicate flavors which is desirable.
 Salt and taste as you go.

 More Great Low Carb Seafood Dishes:

 Last but not least, use this low carb breading on any of your favorite fish dishes to add some great texture without going over the low carb limits.